 With or without pins installed, the V-Twin allows rapid ease of entry.
 The cleat mechanism is open and highly polished, and the body does nothing to obstruct entry.
 It scores very well against its competitors as a result.

 Although based on an SPD design, the engagement doesn't have the lock and load feeling of an authentic Shimano SPD pedal.
 The traction pins, which can impede entry, are not an issue on this pedal.
 The DMR pins are slightly larger in diameter and less sharp than others we've tested.

 The upside of less aggressive pins is that these pedals are incredibly easy to exit.
 They scored well in this metric as a result.

 Unclipping is quick, smooth, and consistent, requiring less effort than the Saint M820.

 DMR set out to make the V-Twin customizable in its engagement, grip, and traction.
 The engagement mechanism is based on SPD and offers 15 clicks from low to high tension.
 It works well.

 The ends of the platform have nylon bumpers that you can raise using the included steel shims.
 Seven bolts hold the bumpers in on each side.
 You can also swap each bolt for traction pins.

-At 558 grams, they're the heaviest clipless pedal we've ever tested.
+At 558 grams, they're some of the heaviest clipless pedals we've ever tested.

 There's plenty to love about the V-Twin but the weight isn't one of those things.
 If you bolt on the steel shims that raise the nylon pin platforms,you're at a whopping 610 grams!